awsdocs/amazon-athena-user-guide/doc_source/cross-account-permissions.md

 If you have an Amazon S3 bucket that is encrypted with a custom AWS Key Management Service \(AWS KMS\) key, you might need to grant access to it to users from another Amazon Web Services account\.

 Granting access to an AWS KMS\-encrypted bucket in Account A to a user in Account B requires the following permissions:
-+ The bucket policy in Account A must grant access to Account B\.
++ The bucket policy in Account A must grant access to the role assumed by Account B\.
-+ The AWS KMS key policy in Account A must grant access to the user in Account B\.
++ The AWS KMS key policy in Account A must grant access to the role assumed by the user in Account B\.
-+ The AWS Identity and Access Management \(IAM\) user policy in Account B must grant the user access to both the bucket and the key in Account A\.
++ The AWS Identity and Access Management \(IAM\) role assumed by Account B must grant access to both the bucket and the key in Account A\.

 The following procedures describe how to grant each of these permissions\.